Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

 [2]{\frac{\textrm{ $#1$}}{\textrm{ $#2$}}}

-These rules are pretty straightforward and combine the rules for a classical alternating automaton, with the rules of a marking automaton.
-Rule~\textbf{(or)} and \textbf{(and)} implements the Boolean connective of the formula and collect the marking found in their true sub-formulas.
+These rules are straightforward and combine the rules for a classical alternating automaton, with the rules of a marking automaton.
+Rules~\textbf{(or)} and \textbf{(and)} implements the Boolean connective of the formula and collect the marking found in their true sub-formulas.
 Rules~\textbf{(left)} and \textbf{(right)} (written as a rule schema for concision) evaluate to true if the state $q$ is in the corresponding set.
-Intuitively, $\mathcal{R}_1$ (resp. $\mathcal{R}_2$) is the set of states accepted in the left (resp. right) subtree of the input tree.
+Intuitively, $\mathcal{R}_1$ (resp. $\mathcal{R}_2$) is the set of states recognizing the left (resp. right) subtree of the input tree.
 Rule \textbf{(pred)} supposes the existence of an evaluation function for built-in predicates.
-Among the latter, we suppose the existence of a special predicate, \texttt{mark} which evaluates to $\top$ and returns the singleton set containing the current subtree.
-We can now give the semantics of an automaton, by the means of a \emph{run function}.
+Among the latter, we suppose the existence of a special predicate \texttt{mark}, which evaluates to $\top$ and returns the singleton set containing the current node.